hovey/pyschool/factory/README.md

 belong to a certain style or theme.
-  * **Vehicle example**:  A car dealership (client) orders from an Abstract Factory (tire manufacturer) any number of high-performance tires (e.g., car tires), depending on demand from the the car dealership's customers.
+  * **Vehicle example**:  A car dealership (client) orders from an Abstract Factory (tire manufacturer) any number of high-performance tires (e.g., car tires), depending on demand from the car dealership's customers.
     * A car dealership, since it only deals with cars and not trucks or vans, never would order mud-and-snow tires (for trucks) or all-season tires (for vans).

 *More to come.*